by Jim Hinckley

 However, as his familiarity was with steam engines and related equipment, a steam-powered Stanhope manufactured by the Michigan Automobile Company of Grand Rapids, Michigan, in 1901 became his first marketable vehicle.
 The following year Carter patented a three-cylinder, six-horsepower steam engine, obtained financial backing from Charles Lewis, president of Lewis Spring & Axle and Union Bank of Jackson director, George A. Mathews, owner of the Fuller Buggy Company and director of the Jackson City Bank, and incorporated the Jackson Automobile Company.

-At the behest of his partners who were hedging their investment gamble, the company manufactured automobiles with steam engines under the Jaxon name, and six horsepower gasoline powered automobiles under the name Jackson.
-Promoted with advertisement that proclaimed, “Steam is Reliable and Easily Understood,” the Jaxon was a 1903 only model as the directors’ refusal to fund the development of Carter’s friction drive transmission led to his departure from the company.
+At the behest of his partners who were hedging their investment gamble, the company manufactured automobiles with steam engines under the Jaxon name and six horsepower gasoline-powered automobiles under the name Jackson.
+Promoted with an advertisement that proclaimed, “Steam is Reliable and Easily Understood,” the Jaxon was a 1903 only model as the directors’ refusal to fund the development of Carter’s friction drive transmission led to his departure from the company.

-Without the innovate Byron Carter, the Jackson became just another product from another automobile manufacturing company but one with a well deserved reputation for durability.
-The companies slogan, “No Hill Too Steep, No Sand To Deep,” was not an idle boast but one built upon customer experience.
+Without the innovative Byron Carter, the Jackson became just another product from another automobile manufacturing company but one with a well-deserved reputation for durability.
+The companies slogan, “No Hill Too Steep, No Sand Too Deep,” was not an idle boast but one built upon customer experience.

-Before merging with Dixie Flyer and National, the company soldiered on for another twenty years with only a few deviations from the conventional, and one year, 1919 that was devoted solely to the manufacture of trucks.
+Before merging with Dixie Flyer and National, the company soldiered on for another twenty years with only a few deviations from the conventional.
+One year, 1919, was devoted solely to the manufacture of trucks.
 Perhaps the most unusual expression of independent thinking to come from the company was the Duck in 1913, a vehicle driven from the back seat.

 By 1914, the year Benjamin Briscoe established Briscoe Motor Corporation in Jackson, both Briscoe and the city were automotive manufacturing veterans.
 Benjamin Briscoe’s initial automotive venture was as the financier behind the formation of Buick Manufacturing Company in 1902.
 His second automotive venture came in 1903 with the formation of a partnership with Jonathan D. Maxwell.